-There are a number of start-up scenes in our state, with different drivers and focusing on different industries.
-In Mannheim, Karlsruhe, Aalen, Heilbronn or Freiburg, Ulm, Konstanz, Albstadt or the region around Stuttgart – across the state, local authorities, chambers of commerce, trade associations, universities and research institutes are working with corporates, investors and start-up associations to set up powerful networks that provide financing and subsidies in start-up and technology centres to support, promote and strengthen new companies.
+There are a number of start-up hotspots in our state, with different drivers focusing on different industries.
+Whether in Mannheim, Karlsruhe, Aalen, Heilbronn, Freiburg, Ulm, Konstanz, Albstadt or in the Stuttgart region – local authorities, chambers of commerce, trade associations, universities and research institutes across Baden-Württemberg are working with corporates, investors and start-up associations, setting up powerful networks to provide financing and subsidies in start-up and technology centres, which, in turn, support, promote and strengthen new companies.

 Baden-Württemberg is home to a wide range of start-up initiatives that have yet to receive the attention they deserve.
-We intend to change this with our involvement in economic policy, and this strategy is already paying off.
-For example, Baden-Württemberg has the widest range of school-based entrepreneurship education measures of any EU region.
+Start-up BW are intending to change this with our involvement in economic policy, a strategy which is already paying off.
+A good example of our success is the fact that Baden-Württemberg has the widest range of school-based entrepreneurship education measures of any EU region.